myarotskaya/architecture-center/docs/data/technology-choices/data-transfer.md

 ---
-title:
+title: Choosing a data transfer technology
 description:
 author: zoinerTejada
 ms:date: 01/17/2018
 ---

-# Technology choices: Data transfer
+# Choosing a data transfer technology

 ## What are your options when choosing a data transfer method?
 There are several options for transferring data to and from Azure, depending on your needs: